NCATSTranslator/TranslatorTechnicalDocumentation/README.md

 ## Getting Started

 The site uses Python (suggest 3.9 or better) and mkdocs.
-Assuming that you have python and pip on your machine, then install some requirements (including mkdocs) as follows:
+Assuming that you have python and pip installed on your machine, create a suitable virtual environment, then install the requirements (including mkdocs) as follows:

 ```shell
 pip install -r requirements.txt